girishbalaji/NBA-Player-Analytics-2015/README.md

 File Structure: File structure is similar to what is in the Open Source Framework (OSF) Structure requirements that were given by the Professor.

+This work is licensed under the MIT License.